Beefy-Swain/traffic_light/traffic_light/README.md

 ## Notes
 * Install `pyserial` in a Python venv and run `arduino-cli` and `arduino` from it.
 * Some random async webserver stuff has to be manually installed (it's not installable through the Arduino IDE package manager)
-* The node32s requires the boot button to be pressed manually each time you re-flash the sketch